Skip to main content

 VNet automatically proxies connections from your computer to TCP apps available through Teleport.
 A program on your device can connect to tcp-app.teleport.example.com, without having to know about Teleport.
 Underneath, VNet authenticates the connection with your credentials, using the same TLS routing technology as tsh proxy app.
 This is all done client-side – VNet sets up a local DNS name server and a virtual network device.

-VNet is available in Teleport Connect and tsh on macOS, with Windows and Linux version in the works.
+VNet is available on macOS in Teleport Connect and tsh, with plans for future Windows and Linux versions.

 Prerequisites